-This classic Indica strain has very high THC levels, so only a few puffs would be enough to relieve you from your pain.
+This classic indica is high in THC, so only a few puffs should be enough to relieve you from your pain.
 If you try this strain you should also expect a heavy “couch-lock” effect.
-It even makes you want to take a nap immediately, so use it wisely and at times where you don’t have to be active.
+It will even make you want to take a nap immediately, so use it wisely and at times where you don’t have to be active.

 Blue Dream (THC 17-24%)

-Blue Dream provides a calming, yet euphoric feeling.
-It’s perfect during the day because it will not put you down to sleep as classic Indicas.
+Blue Dream provides a calming and euphoric feeling.
+It’s perfect during the day because it will not put you down to sleep.
 Blue Dream has a very pleasant fruity-sweet flavor.
-Also, it’s good for preventing nausea, as a common side symptom of migraines.
+Also, it’s good for preventing nausea, a common companion to migraines.

 Chocolope (THC 18-21%)

-This is actually a Sativa strain with high THC content, but very effective when it comes to reducing the migraine pain.
-It’s perfect for working days, since it’s very energizing.
-Take smaller doses at first, especially if you are a beginner, it’s very potent!
+Chocolope is actually a sativa-dominant strain with high THC content but it’s very effective when it comes to reducing migraine pain.
+It’s perfect for work since it’s very energizing.
+Take smaller doses at first, especially if you are a beginner, as it’s very potent.

 White Widow (THC 18-25%)

-White Widow is very popular strain from Amsterdam and is very well known for its painkilling properties.
-As a hybrid, it will not calm you down as a classic Indica, on the contrary, it will make you uplifted and ready to tackle the day ahead.
-It’s perfect for everyday use since it enables you to maintain a sense of mental awareness.
+White Widow is a very popular strain from Amsterdam and is very well known for its painkilling properties.
+It will make you uplifted and ready to tackle the day ahead.
+It’s perfect for everyday use since it enables you to maintain a sense of awareness.
 White Widow is also great for easing muscle tension at the back of your neck.

 OG Kush (THC 19-26%)

 This one is a great strain for fighting stress-caused migraines.
-First, it brings you a wave of euphoria while taking away the pain.
-Since it’s a very potent strain, beginners users should take it slowly and can expect a couch-lock effect.
-So, it’s better to use it at night or during the weekend.
+First, it brings forth a wave of euphoria while taking away the pain.
+Since it’s very potent, beginners should take it slow and expect a heavy couch-lock.
+You are best off smoking OG Kush at night or during the weekend.

 Granddaddy Purple (THC 17-23%)

-This strain is a great choice for your nighttime migraines since it keeps you fixed on the spot.
-It makes your body relax and will help you float your mind off from everyday worries, which makes it great for lowering stress levels.
+Granddaddy Purple is a great choice for your nighttime migraines since it will keep you relaxed on the spot.
+It will sedate your entire body and will help you float your mind off from everyday worries, which makes it great for lowering overall stress levels.

 God’s Gift (THC 18-22%)

-This a very strong strain made from crossing two popular cannabis painkillers – OG Kush and Granddaddy Purple.
-And that’s what makes God’s Gift perfect for recovery from the toughest of migraines.
+This a very strong strain made from crossing two popular cannabis painkillers: OG Kush and Granddaddy Purple.
+And that’s what makes God’s Gift perfect for recovering from the toughest of migraines.
 It’s best used after a hard day since it will put you to bed after just a few hits.

 Stephen Hawking Kush (THC 5%, CBD 5%)

-Named after the famous scientist, SHK has been very effective in treating migraine pain so far.
-With its 1:1 ratio of THC to CBD, it has benefits from both cannabinoids.
-CBD provides energy and non psychoactive properties, while THC kicks the pain away.
+Named after the famous scientist, SHK has so far been very effective in treating migraine pain.
+With its 1:1 ratio of THC to CBD, it offers health benefits from both main cannabinoids.
+CBD provides energy and non-psychoactive properties, while THC kicks the pain away to where it belongs.
 All in all, a great strain for going through the day.

 Canna-Tsu (THC 10%, CBD 10%)

-Canna-Tsu is a strain high in both main cannabinoids, making you relax while keeping your mind clear.
-This strain reduces inflammation which is one of the most common side symptoms of migraines.
+Canna-Tsu is a strain high in both THC and CBD, helping you relax while keeping your mind clear.
+This strain reduces inflammation, which is one of the most common symptoms of migraines.
 It’s also one of the favorites among patients suffering from all sorts of pain.

-One of the most complex hybrid strains, Holy Ghost provides a full marijuana experience while relieves you from the persistent migraine pain.
-What you can expect with this strain is being relaxed but not stoned, energized and talkative and yet clear-minded.
-As a beginner, take small steps first, since it’s one of the strongest strains in the world.
+One of the most complex hybrid strains, Holy Ghost provides a full cannabis experience while relieving the most persistent of migraine pains.
+What you can expect with this strain is getting relaxed but not stoned, energized and talkative and yet clear-minded.
+As a beginner, take small steps at first since it’s one of the strongest strains in the world.